overvis/overvis-docs/ocp-visualizations/01-introduction/README.md

 [< Return to the table of contents](../README.md)

-First, let's open visualizations page in the Overvis menu.
-You will see the list of all visualizations that are created under your account.
+First, let's open the visualizations page in the Overvis menu.
+You will see the list of all visualizations created for your organization.
 This list is probably empty for you now.

 ![Visualizations page](img-empty.png)

-Clicking "Create new" button you will see the following form:
+Clicking the "Create new" button you will see the following form:

 ![Create new visualization](img-create-new.png)

-In the "Source (SVG)" field you can enter any HTML/SVG/JavaScript code and it will be inserted on the page that is chosen in the "Display on" drop-down.
+In the "Source (SVG)" text-box, you can enter any HTML/SVG/JavaScript code.
+It will be inserted on the page chosen in the "Display on" drop-down.
 That's the basics of the Overvis visualizations.

 Let's try a simple example.
 We will insert the following code as a source: